bootphon/wordseg/doc/bash_reference.rst

 Once wordseg is installed on your plaform, the commands are available from the terminal as any other command line tool.
-The commands are:
+The commands for which we provide documentation are:

-* **wordseg-prep** prepares a text in a phonological-like form for segmentation, basically removing word separators and checking format.
+* **wordseg-prep** takes as input a text in phonological-like form with tags, and preps it for segmentation by checking format, removing all tags but word boundaries to generate a gold version, and all tags but the minimal unit boundaries to generate what we will call prepared.txt, which is the input for segmentation.

-* **wordseg-syll** fully syllabifies a text using the maximal onset principle.

-* **wordseg-gold** generates a gold text from a phonological one, replacing word separators by spaces.

-* **wordseg-<algorithm>** computes word segmentation on a prepared text, outputing the text with word boundaries added.
-The algorithms available are(For details, see the :ref:*algorithms* page):
+* **wordseg-<algorithm>** always takes as input a prepared.txt
+  file, outputing the same text with word boundaries added.

-  - **wordseg-ag** is adaptor grammar,
+  Please note that some algorithms require more input than just that.
+  For details, see the :ref:*overview* page.
+The calls for the algorithms
+  are:

+  - **wordseg-baseline** for random baseline,
-  - **wordseg-dibs** is diphone based segmentation,
+  - **wordseg-dibs** for the diphone based segmentation,
-  - **wordseg-dpseg**,
-  - **wordseg-puddle**,
-  - **wordseg-tp** is transitional probabilities.
+  - **wordseg-tp** for the transitional probabilities,

-  We also provide **wordseg-baseline** that produces a random segmentation given the probability of a word boundary.
+  - **wordseg-dpseg** for the DPSeg or DMCMC,
+  - **wordseg-puddle** for PUDDLE,
+  - **wordseg-ag** for the adaptor grammar.

-* **wordseg-eval** evaluates a segmented text on a gold version, computing the precision, recall and f-score at type, token and boundary levels.
-See more on the :ref:*evaluation* page.
+* **wordseg-eval** takes as input a segmented text and a gold version, to compute the precision, recall and f-score at type, token and boundary levels.
+See more on the :ref:*overview* page.

-* **wordseg-stats** computes basic statistics on a segmdented or gold text.
+* **wordseg-stats** takes as input a segmented or gold text and computes basic statistics.

 .. note::

    * To get all the details of a command arguments, have a ``wordseg-<command> --help``,
-   * More information on the algorithms and functions are in :ref:`python`.
+   * More information on the algorithms and functions are in :ref:`overview`.

 Hello world example